 A conversation quickly revealed what they had in common.
 “I said, ‘Where are you from?’ and when she told me, I said, ‘How did you cope?’
 Because we both knew what it was like to grow up in the Caribbean, I understood how hard it must have been for her,” says Joyce, who provided skilled nursing care to Martha following GAS.
 “She felt relaxed, that I was someone she could relate to.
 In addition to providing physical care, I also provided the emotional support that I give to all my patients.”

-“The clinical aspect of the training is obviously very important,” says Shannon Whittington, the Interdisciplinary Care Team Manager with VNSNY Home Care who directs the program.
+“The clinical aspect of the training is obviously very important,” says Shannon Whittington, the Clinical Director of VNSNY’s Gender Affirmation Program.
 “But we also really stress the cultural side.
 This population is accustomed to being discriminated against by health care workers.
 When our clinicians ask patients what their preferred pronoun is, for example—some people prefer ‘he’ or ‘she,’ while others may prefer to be called ‘they’—the patient understands right away that our caregivers know what they’re doing.”

-Since the program began, VNSNY’s GAS team has provided post-surgical care for close to 100 patients.
+Since the program began, VNSNY’s GAS team has provided post-surgical care to more than 800 patients.
 Home care typically last three to eight weeks.
 Each patient receives several home nursing visits per week at the start of care, with the schedule then tapering off as recovery progresses.
 While about 70 percent have been referred by the surgeons at Mount Sinai–Beth Israel, VNSNY also cares for GAS patients from NYU Langone Medical Center and the Rumer clinic in Philadelphia.

 “Our collaboration with VNSNY has been fantastic from the get-go,” says Zil Goldstein, Program Director for the Center for Transgender Medicine and Surgery at Mount Sinai.
 “Implementing this special training around the GAS process has been a smooth operation, and we’ve had some great outcomes right from the start—patients being very happy, and feeling they’re really being taken care of after they go home.
 Post-operative care is a critically important part of the GAS clinical process, and there’s a huge emotional element involved as well.
 For our patients, having someone available who has been trained in this area to come in regularly and make sure they’re okay is incredibly reassuring.”